Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Cosmological simulations including Braginskii viscosity

 The main goal of this paper is to show that the Braginskii viscosity implementation can be effectively applied to cosmological simulations of galaxy clusters; therefore, the implementation must be validated in a cosmological context as well.
 To this end, in this section, we present the first-ever cosmological simulations of galaxy clusters including Braginskii viscosity.

 We perform zoom-in simulations of one galaxy cluster of $M_{\rm Vir} = 2\times10^{15}$ M$_{\odot}$, with a particle mass resolution of $m_{\rm gas} = 1.56\times10^8$ M$_{\odot}$ in gas, and $m_{\rm DM} = 8.44\times10^8$ M$_{\odot}$ in dark matter.
-We picked a low resolution for testing, although in the future we plan to run simulations with the resolution achieved in \citet{Steinwandel_2024}, where the Coulomb mean free path can be resolved, entering the ``kinetic aware'' regime.
+We picked a low resolution for testing, although in the future we plan to run simulations with the resolution achieved in \citet{Steinwandel_2024}.
+At such resolutions, the resolved macroscopic scales can approach the local Coulomb mean free path in parts of the ICM.
+However, below the mean free path, a fluid description is no longer the appropriate limit, and an MHD--kinetic hybrid or fully kinetic treatment would be required.
 The adopted cosmological parameters are $\Omega_0 = 0.24$, $\Omega_\Lambda = 0.76$, $\Omega_{\rm b} = 0.04$, $h = 0.72$, and $\sigma_8 = 0.8$, starting from an initial redshift of $z_{\rm ini} = 70$.
 We include magnetic fields based on the implementation of \citet{Bonafede_2011} and \citet{Stasyszyn_2013} with an initial seed of $B_{\rm ini} = 10^{-12}$~G (comoving), $5\%$ of isotropic thermal conduction, and artificial viscosity and conductivity \citep{Balsara_1995, Cullen_2010, Price_2008}.
 We adopted a Wendland $C^6$ kernel \citep{Wendland_1995, Dehnen_2012} with 295 neighbors.
 To isolate the effects of Braginskii viscosity, we perform non-radiative simulations, i.e., without including subgrid models like star formation or feedback.

 The pressure anisotropy and the viscous stress tensor are calculated in comoving coordinates, using peculiar velocities and comoving spatial gradients \citep{Groth_2023}.
-The microinstability limiters in comoving coordinates are evaluated as
+The microinstability limiters \eqref{eqn:micro_limiters} in comoving coordinates are evaluated as

 with

 The comoving variables are denoted by the subscript ``$c$'', ``phys'' denotes the physical units, $\gamma = 5/3$ is the adiabatic index, and $a$ is the scale factor.

 In future projects, we will analyze the effect of Braginskii viscosity in detail via key features like turbulence spectrum, velocity structure function, or density fluctuations.
 However, this paper is focused on qualitatively highlighting the effects of viscosity to show that the implementation is well-behaved, and the best way of doing this is by looking at the magnetic amplification.